alketola/harbour-ostos/README.md

 minimali way.
 I wanted something else, and no shopping chain dependencies.
 This is not about building an ecosystem, just an app to make and use shopping list. ;-)

-There are a couple of ideas that I wanted to be different:
+There are a couple of ideas that I wanted :
 - The first page shows the shopping list, and lets show all the items ( * ) or by shop
   - The shop filter is on top
 - The items are easy to add, and have voluntary quantity, unit, classification and destination shop attributes
 - The items have more than just (on/off) state.
 In practise, I have found usable to be able to mark itemas as 'not found' - it's a real situation.
 Now there are three visible states:
-  "BUY" (yellow), "GOT" (green), "FIND" (flagged).
+  "BUY" (active button), "GOT" (inactive button), "FIND" (flagged).
 "HIDE" state is not visible, but the items in the state will show up in search
-- Item edit is left uncontrolled in purpose.
+- Item edit is left unvalidated string edit in purpose.
 You can edit the unit and class to any text if you wish.
 - State changing is easy. - Just click the item line to toggle between yellow and green
 - Long press to get a context menu, that shows:
   - [X the dismiss icon] = HIDE the item